AIMET model quantization

 PyTorch Model Guidelines

-In this model prep and validation phase, we advise the following flow:
+In model prep and validation using PyTorch, we recommend the following flow:

 ../_images/pytorch_model_prep_and_validate.PNG

-Users can use the model validator utility first to check if the model can be run with AIMET.
-If validator checks fail, users can first try using model preparer in their pipeline, an automated feature for updating models, and retry the model validator to see if checks now pass.
-If the validator continues to print warnings, users will need to update the model definition by hand prior to using AIMET features.
+Use the Model Validator utility to check if the model can be run with AIMET.
+If validator checks fail, put Model Preparer in the pipeline and retry Model Validator.
+If the validator continues to generate warnings, update the model definition by hand.

-For more information on model validator and preparer, refer to the corresponding sections in AIMET PyTorch Quantization APIs.
+For more information on Model Validator and Model Preparer, see AIMET PyTorch Quantization APIs.

-The user can apply various PTQ techniques to the model to adjust model parameters and make the model more robust to quantization.
-We recommend trying AutoQuant first, a PTQ feature which internally tries various other PTQ methods and finds the best combination of methods to apply.
-Refer to the AIMET Quantization Features section for more details on PTQ/AutoQuant.
+Apply PTQ techniques to adjust model parameters and make the model more robust to quantization.
+We recommend trying AutoQuant first.
+AutoQuant tries various other PTQ methods and finds the best combination of methods to apply.
+See :ref:`aimet-quantization-features`_.

-If model accuracy is still not satisfactory after PTQ/AutoQuant, the user can use QAT to fine-tune the model.
-Refer to the AIMET Quantization Features section for more details on QAT.
+If model accuracy is still not satisfactory after PTQ/AutoQuant, use QAT to fine-tune the model.
+See AIMET Quantization Features.

-• an encodings file containing quantization parameters associated with each quantization op
+• An encodings file containing quantization parameters associated with each quantization operation

-AIMET QuantSim provides export functionality to generate both items.
-The exported model type will differ based on the ML framework used:
+AIMET QuantSim can export both items.
+The exported model type differs based on the ML framework used:

 • .onnx for PyTorch